commands

 Default Value Select Database

-Header text displayed above the database listing.
-Default is "Select the database:".
+Specifies the instruction text displayed above the database tree view.
+Defaults to "Select the database:".

 Alias